vedant44-cyber/CTF_Writeups/ShaastraCTF_2025/Web/Bocchi's_Site/README.md

 ![alt text](image1.png)<br>
  ## Step 2:-
- Usign the inspect tool of browser or directly view source code option.<br>
+Using the Inspect tool in the browser or directly viewing the page source code, we found a hint inside the section labeled "GOTOH HITORI."
+This hint leads us to another step in the challenge.

-At the source code of GOTOH HITORI we found a hint and a followup for other part.<br>
+By analyzing the hint and extracting encoded data, we can use <b><a herf=https://gchq.github.io/CyberChef/>CyberChef<b></a> to decode it and uncover additional clues.

-using <b>Cyberchef</B> to decode the flag and following the step given.
+Below are some images showing the process:
 <p align="center">
   <img src="image2.png" alt="Description" width="600" height="400">
 </p><p align="center">